samsarone/CreatorStudio/README.md

 # SamsarOne Generative Workflow Creation Suite

-This is the client code for SamsarOne generative suite.
+Client side code for SamsarOne generative video creation suite.

-It is built primarily using ReactJS over CanvasJS.
+It is built primarily using CanvasJS over ReactJS.

 You can choose between one of four workflows.